agateau/blog/2020/bluetooth-speaker-part-3-using-an-existing-bluetooth-speaker/index.md

 After some more research I found this website: [the Radio Workshop][workshop].
 Ray, the workshop owner, is clearly a passionate.
 He prefers bringing back the original electronics to life, but he actually supports [adding Bluetooth to beyond repair radios][workshop-bluetooth], and even produced an [eBook explaining how he does so][ebook].
 I bought the eBook, ordered the components, and now I am waiting for them to all arrive.

-Next part will be about some work I did on the front-side, waiting for the required components to arrive.
+[Next article][part4] will be about some work I did on the front-side, waiting for the required components to arrive.

 [workshop]: https://www.radio-workshop.co.uk/
 [workshop-bluetooth]: https://www.radio-workshop.co.uk/bluetooth-technology/